monger18/RideBooking-app/backend/readme.md

 ## Endpoint

-`POST /user/login`
+`POST /captain/login`

 ## Description

-Authenticates a user with email and password.
-Returns an authentication token and the user object if credentials are valid.
+Authenticates a captain with email and password.
+Returns an authentication token and the captain object if credentials are valid.

 ## Request Body